nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 #### `org.nuxeo.pagination.nuxeoSelectOptions.maxAllowedItems`

-Set the max number of pages in a nuxeo select element for pagination.
-If the page count exceeds this number the dropdown to select the page number will be hidden.
-Meant to prevent browser performance issues with large numbers of pages.
+Set the maximum number of pages in the Nuxeo select element for pagination.
+If the page count exceeds this number, the drop-down to select the page number is hidden.
+This is intended to prevent browser performance issues with large numbers of pages.

 **Requires the Web UI package version 3.1.12 or above**